-I thought for those who missed out on this event, as well as those who attended, I would give you a few of the reasons on why Capricorn stepped up and took the lead in arranging an industry event, rather than as we usually do in holding events only for our Members and Preferred Suppliers.
+I thought for those who missed out on this event, as well as those who attended, I would give you a few of the reasons on why Capricorn stepped up and took the lead in arranging an industry-wide event, instead of hosting an event for our Members and Preferred Suppliers exclusively.

-It is our intention to bring Mike back to both Australia and New Zealand as we look to hosting our next Futures Collide conference with the wider industry, as well as information and educational sessions across the various states for our members and suppliers.
+It is our intention to bring Mike back to Australasia as we look to host our next Futures Collide conference again with the wider industry.
+As well as host informative and educational sessions across the various states for our Members and Preferred Suppliers.

-Capricorn has also from this conference commenced with the introduction of new suppliers of products and services for our collision Members, and there are some very exciting opportunities being worked on right now, so as they say….
+Capricorn has also commenced with bringing new Preferred Suppliers of products and services for our collision members into the network.
+There are also some very exciting opportunities being worked on right now, so as they say….

 Watch this space!